Skill: intercom

 intercom

-Process beads in priority order.
+Process tasks in priority order.
 Stop when the queue is empty.

 Critical Rules